-The farm has enriched our lives beyond measure.
+The farm enriched our lives beyond measure.
 It gave Melissa an outlet for her love of animals and plants and fixing things.
 It gave me a writing career.
-Our friend Kim warned us that the farm will ‘haunt’ us long after we’ve left, and the instant he said that, we knew it was true.
-But we’ll be haunted in a good way–by memories of the land we know so well, by the faces of individual animals, and by farm story after farm story.
+Our friend Kim warned us that the farm would ‘haunt’ us long after we’d left, and he was right.
+But we are haunted in a good way—by memories of the land we knew so well, by the faces of individual animals, and by farm story after farm story.
+A young family has now taken over the care of the land.
+They are raising cattle, so the farm continues to be a farm, which makes us very happy.

 I wrote Hit by a Farm to chronicle the beginning of the farm.
 Then I wrote Sheepish, a memoir about the middle of my farming life.
-Once the farm is sold and we’ve moved and I’ve recovered, perhaps I might need to wrap things up in a third memoir, one about deconstructing a farm, and more importantly, about the struggle to let go.
+Now that we've had a few years to recover from all that's happened in our lives the last four years, I've decided it's time to wrap things up in a third memoir about the struggle to let go.
+Stay tuned!

 Thank you all so much for being part of our amazing adventure.